35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 Where to Buy: Mauri

-Where to Buy: Fargas, Cacao Sampaka, or Patisserie Hofmann
+Where to Buy: Casa Amatller, Fargas, or Patisserie Hofmann

 Best Alcohol Gifts from Barcelona

-These are the best alcohol gifts that make great souvenirs from Barcelona:
+These are the top alcohol gifts that make some of the best souvenirs from Barcelona:

-Cava is a sparkling wine that is produced in the Catalonia region of Spain–it’s basically Spain’s version of champagne.
+Cava is a sparkling wine that is produced in the Catalonia region of Spain and it’s basically Spain’s version of champagne.

-This is one of the most popular alcoholic beverages in Barcelona so I would highly recommend picking up a bottle as a gift.
+This is one of the most popular drinks in Spain so I would highly recommend picking up a bottle as a gift.

 You can choose from different brands and varieties at specialty wine shops and markets throughout the city.

-And don’t feel like you need to spend a ton of money on a bottle of cava–there are many excellent cavas that only cost a few euros!
+And don’t feel like you need to spend a ton of money on a bottle of cava–you can find really good ones that only cost a few euros!

 Where to Buy: Vila Viniteca